amita-shukla/blog-1/content/posts/2022-07-13--rest-api-for-long-running-jobs-implementation/index.md

 author: Amita Shukla
 ---

 In previous post <a href="">Rest API For Long Running Job</a> we discussed the design of an API exposed to handle long runnining jobs.
-Such an API decouples the long running process with the actual API, and instead of indefinitely waiting for a response we expose an `/status` to monitor the progress of the running task.
+Such an API decouples the long running process with the actual API, and instead of indefinitely waiting for a response we expose a `/status` endpoint to monitor the progress of the running task.

 In this post we will implement such an API.